SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson1_FirstWebPages/Notes_Lesson1_FirstWebPages.md

     - use comments when appropriate for documentation

-    - newline for every new selector and property as well as properly indent everything
+    - new line for every new selector and property as well as properly indent everything

     - class names should be lowercase and use hyphens a delimiters like so `.lean-and-mean { ... }`